melissakipp/melissajkipp/_posts/personal/2021-10-08-mentors-to-follow.md

 date: 2021-10-08 15:09:12 +0000
 categories: jekyll
 tags: Pinned
-author: Jekyll
+author: "Melissa Kipp"
+description: >
-description: Mentors for web development students.
+  Mentors for web development students.
 A list of my top 5 mentors that have helped me.
 I have learned through a self-study style of learning how to code.
 These are they people that I have kept a close eye on.
 image: /assets/images/arizona-gallery-4.webp
-image-alt: "Desert flower"
+image_alt: "Desert flower"
 ---

 ![desert flower](/assets/images/arizona-gallery-4.webp){: .center-img}